TheBanHammer/ToasterChan/README.md

 !pet |  | Pets a user.
 !rjoin |  | Joins a roulette if active.
 !rules |  | Provides a link to the room rules.
+!social |  | Provides links to all of Nightcore-331's social media profiles.
 !theme | !genre | Links to a forum post explaining the theme of the room.
 !xp |  | Provides information on how to earn XP in Plug.